 Jess describes herself as a “20-something New Zealander who is leaving the nest” for an adventure in South America.
 She got TEFL certified via our 4-week Bridge IDELT course in Santiago in order to become an English teacher in Chile and make it her new home base.
 In her blog, Jet Lagged Jess, she shares all about her experiences abroad in Chile– from choosing her TEFL certification course and details of her first job to the sights she’s seen, places she’s traveled, foods she has eaten, and more.

-In this excerpted first post in a series, we’ll feature on Jess, she tells us why she chose the onsite IDELT course in Chile for her TEFL certification.
+In this excerpted post, Jess she tells us why she chose the onsite IDELT course in Chile for her TEFL certification.

 The main reason why I chose to enroll in an IDELT course [Bridge International Diploma in English Language Teaching] is that it was recommended to me by an English teacher who is currently teaching here in Chile.
 She said the training is great, it is intensive and expensive but you will learn everything you need to know.
 I went to the place which she suggested, [Bridge in Chile], and the people were very lovely and welcoming, I got given the information and basically decided on the spot that it was something I wanted to do.
 I enrolled a couple of days later and couldn’t be happier with my decision.

 The IDELT course I did was full-time, 10am-5pm, Monday-Friday for four weeks in an institute with other students.
 I liked the idea of going somewhere because it’s a great way to meet people and also a fantastic opportunity to get out of the apartment!
 (Otherwise, I’d go INSANE).
 I needed to gain the skills and confidence necessary to become a great teacher.
 I have completed 6 practice lessons, all 1 hour each, to a variety of students which include beginner, pre-intermediate, intermediate and advanced.